maj-biostat/BayesCTDesign/cran-comments.md

+## Resubmission
+Submission failed CRAN pretests because rth was used as a role in the DESCRIPTION file.
+I removed this role and the only note in the revised package is the new submission note.

 ## Test environments
 * local Windows 7 Professional development and install, R 3.5.1
 * local 0S X install, R 3.5.0